tootster/WPF-Confetti-Effect/README.md

 The `ConfettiEffect` class provides several properties to customize the appearance and behavior of the confetti effect:

 - `ConfettiCount`: The number of confetti particles to create (default: 400).
+- `ConfettiPerFrame`: The number of confetti particles to create in each frame (default: 20).
 - `MinFallSpeed` and `MaxFallSpeed`: The minimum and maximum fall speed of the confetti particles (default: 200 and 300, respectively).
 - `MinConfettiSize` and `MaxConfettiSize`: The minimum and maximum size of the confetti particles (default: 5.5 and 16.5, respectively).
 - `MinRotationAngle` and `MaxRotationAngle`: The minimum and maximum rotation angle of the confetti particles (default: -30 and 30, respectively).